romilly/raapl/README.md

 RA is based on [Set Theory](https://en.wikipedia.org/wiki/Set_theory).
 The elements of Sets are unique within the Set that contains them, and they are unordered.

-`raapl` **will** implement the uniqueness constraint since this affects how the Insert and Project operations work.
+`raapl` implements the uniqueness constraint since this affects how the Insert and Project operations work.

 However, `raapl` **will** order Fields and their values, since they are held in APL arrays, and it seems perverse to deliberately shuffle them.

 This has an advantage.
 RA distinguishes between a Relation and a Table; a Table is the form in which a Relation is displayed, and its rows and columns are inevitably ordered.
 Since the Fields and Values in `raapl` are ordered it is possible to display Relations directly.

 ## Installation and use